 - How do I provide supporting documentation for my claim?

-- Supporting documentation for claims are provided by clicking the 'browse' button next to the item you intend to submit.
-This will bring up a window showing the files that are on your hard drive.
-Locate the file containing the supporting documentation you would like to send.
+- Clicking the 'browse' button next to the item you intend to submit will bring up a window showing the files on your hard drive.
+Locate the file containing the supporting documentation.
 Double click the file name.
 This will insert the file name from your hard drive in the text box next to the 'document type' you selected.

 - How do I get my supporting documents onto my hard drive?

-- There are several ways to get information for supporting documents onto your computers hard drive.
-Documents can be scanned onto your hard drive with a scanner.
+- Documents can be scanned onto your hard drive with a scanner.
 You can 'cut and paste' information from a web browser.
 You may screen print data from a mainframe terminal emulation screen into your hard drive.

 - Can I file a claim without supplying supporting documents?

-- No, the documentation you supply is critical to filing a claim on-line.
-ABF requires supporting documentation to be filed in order to support a claim.
-This documentation is required if you file by standard mail, fax or on-line.
+- No. ABF requires supporting documentation to support a claim.
+This documentation is required whether you file by standard mail, fax, or on-line.

 - What happens to the information I submit?

-- The claims form and supporting items are uploaded to ABF's claim processors and used to establish a claim number and help settle your claim.
+- The items are uploaded to ABF's claim processors and used to establish a claim number and help settle your claim.

 - What kind of documents can I send?

-- Currently, ABF will accept all documents that you feel will help support your loss or damage claim.
+- All documents you feel will help support your loss or damage claim.

 - What formats are acceptable?